Towards Active Synthetic Data Generation for Finetuning Language Models

-\paragraph{Data selection.} Related methods aim to estimate the value of data to guide selection, typically using labelled dataset $(x, y)$.
-Data can be valued using Shapley values~\citep{ghorbani2019data}, influence functions~\cite{koh2017understanding} or by matching training data to desirable evaluation datasets~\cite{just2023lava, kessler2024sava}; these methods have shown limited effectiveness for language modelling.
+\paragraph{Data selection.} Related methods aim to estimate the value of data to guide selection, typically using a labelled dataset $(x, y)$.
+Data can be valued using Shapley values~\citep{ghorbani2019data}, influence functions~\cite{koh2017understanding} or by matching training data to evaluation datasets~\cite{just2023lava, kessler2024sava}; these methods have shown limited effectiveness for language modelling.
 LLMs have been used to score data points~\citep{zheng2023judging} and for selecting question-answer samples for SFT~\citep{liu2023makes, jiang2023lion, chen2023alpagasus}.
-Still, it has been shown that LLMs scores exhibit biases that hinder their effectiveness in this setting~\citep{xiong2023can, dorner2024limits, panickssery2024llm}.
+Still, it has been shown that LLM scores exhibit biases that hinder their effectiveness in this setting~\citep{xiong2023can, dorner2024limits, panickssery2024llm}.
 Alternative approaches use training loss or gradient norms with respect to student parameters as an estimate of learning progress~\citep{loshchilov2015online, katharopoulos2018not, jiang2019accelerating, li2023quantity, mindermann2022prioritized, evans2024bad, dai2025data}.
 However, this has shown limited data efficiency for language models~\citep{kaddour2023no}.
-Reward models are commonly used to score and identify data points for SFT~\citep{cao2023instruction, dubey2024llama}.
-This work focuses on reward selection because of its popularity.
+Reward models are commonly used to select data points for SFT~\citep{cao2023instruction, dubey2024llama}.
+This work focuses on reward selection because of its popularity. \looseness=-1